Know Your Knife

 SINGLE-BEVEL

-Sakimaru Takobiki,先丸蛸引, is a variation of the Takobiki and, in turn, a variant of a Yanagi.
+Sakimaru Takohiki,先丸蛸引, is a variation of the Takohiki and, in turn, a variant of a Yanagi.
 Maru means 'round' in Japanese, a reference to its rounded tip.
-Originally designed for slicing octopus (Tako), its long slender blade and single bevel make cutting rolls, sashimi, & kiritsuke (slices of fish for nigiri) effortless.
+Originally designed for slicing octopus (Tako), its long slender blade and single-bevel make cutting rolls, sashimi, & kiritsuke (slices of fish for nigiri) effortless.

 FUGUHIKI